glenlong/wedding/src/content/services/editing.md

 buy_url: https://buy.stripe.com/9AQ02o3m33tSgaA3cd
 ---
 ## How It Works
-I will edit a draft of your speech (up to 1,200) to improve the clarity, structure and flow.
+I will edit a draft of your speech (up to 1,200 words) to improve the clarity, structure and flow.
 I will also make up to two further revisions based on your feedback.

 The redraft may include:
 - improving wording to make the speech easier to deliver and understand